khedoros/uw-engine/README.md

 Function 2: 2 arguments.
 Seems to be a no-op.

 Function 3: 1 argument.
-The argument is a number of seconds to pause, displaying the current frame.
+The argument is a number of half-seconds to pause, displaying the current frame.
 Current frame is used as a kind of hidden second argument.
 Clears flag bit1.

 Function 4: 2 arguments.
 The first seems to be a frame number.
-The second seems to be a time in seconds.
+The second seems to be a time in seconds(maybe?
+I ended up ignoring it in my code and playing at a constant 5fps).
 It seems to play the frames from current to the first argument, probably over the course of arg2 seconds.

 Function 5: 1 argument.
 I'm not sure what it does, but the argument isn't used in the function.
 It just clears a bit in an 8-bit flag that controls flow of the cutscene.
-Might mean that the next frame's audio shouldn't block playback of the frames.
+On subsequent investigation, I think it has to do with "static" vs "animating" cutscenes (a space-saving option in the game config).

 Function 6: 0 arguments.
 Marks the end of a cutscene.